Is Clickbank Legit? Or Just A Scam Site?

 If someone is thought to be abusing the returns policy however, they will be blocked from purchasing any more products.

-One of the biggest issues that I have with Clickbank is the lack of good quality products – Clickbank is overflowing with scam products.
+One of the biggest issues that I have with Clickbank, is the lack of good quality products.
+They are literally overflowing with scammy products.

 Finding a diamond in the rough can definitely be a challenge and, to make matters worse, many of Clickbank’s best sellers are very bad products!